frankdev0/POKEMON/README.md

 ## Overview

 This documentation serves as a guide and a reflection of the solution implemented for the PokeAPI Challenge using the Next.js framework.
-The deployed application successfully consumes data from the PokeAPI to present Pokémon types, lists of Pokémon by category, search capabilities, and detailed Pokémon statistics.
+The deployed application which is on Vercel successfully consumes data from the PokeAPI to present Pokémon types, lists of Pokémon by category, search capabilities, and detailed Pokémon statistics.

 ## Features